 Step 1: Integrate FOSSA

-FOSSA provides two different installation options.
-The first is to integrate our tool with any version control system like GitHub, BitBucket, or GitLab.
+When you sign up for a FOSSA account, you'll see two different installation options.
+The first is to integrate our tool with a version control system like GitHub, BitBucket, or GitLab.
 Alternatively, you can use our CLI, which is also open source.
 You can download the CLI and run it locally, or you integrate it as part of your CI/CD pipeline and scan your projects.
+(Users on business or enterprise plans can also start by importing a third-party SBOM; we'll discuss this option in more detail later in this blog post.)

 When you scan your projects, FOSSA will automatically identify all the dependencies for a particular codebase.
 Once we identify the dependencies, we’ll automatically identify all the licenses across those dependencies.
 Then we run our policy rules, where we’ll report any vulnerability or license compliance issues.